MonashDeepNeuron/HPC-Training/src/chapter2/scanf.md

 %s to accept input of a string.

-To know more about format specifiers, refer to this article – Format Specifiers in C

-## Example:

-int var;
-scanf(“%d”, &var);

-The scanf will write the value input by the user into the integer variable var.

 Return Value of scanf
 The scanf in C returns three types of values: